xaxxon/v8toolkit/README.md

 https://github.com/xaxxon/v8toolkit/blob/master/include/casts.hpp   You can also use this as a foundation for adding your own conversions for either missing STL containers or your own types.
 Make sure any new conversions you make are in the `v8toolkit` namespace - but they can be in your own files.

+There is experimental support for some EASTL types, as well.
+To enable it, in your program before including any v8toolkit headers:

+     #define V8TOOLKIT_ENABLE_EASTL_SUPPORT

 #### Exposing your C++ class to javascript